ovh/docs/pages/platform/public-cloud/analyze_billing/guide.en-ca.md

 #### Monthly price
 This pricing offers a price reduction of around 50% compared to hourly billing.
 This is typical cloud billing.

-Every month started is billed, even if the instance is deleted before the end of the month.
+Each commenced month is billed, even if the instance is deleted before the end of the month.

 ### Storage